Materiality (Important Challenges)

 In fiscal 2016, the Mitsubishi Electric Group identified materiality and initiatives in response to today’s social trends and business environment, as required by the fourth edition of the Global Reporting Initiative (GRI) Guidelines.

-In fiscal 2021, a full internal review of the materiality, mid-to-long-term initiatives, and targets/key performance indicators (KPIs) was conducted.
+In fiscal 2021, a full internal review of the materiality, mid- to long-term initiatives, and targets/key performance indicators (KPIs) was conducted.
 This review involved subjective evaluations from both inside and outside the company, along with questionnaires and interviews with a total of 1,551 participants, including Mitsubishi Electric Group employees, suppliers, investors, analysts, and general consumers.

 We have carried out stakeholder questionnaires targeted at general consumers (600 respondents) since fiscal 2017, and we also held a questionnaire in fiscal 2024.
-We will take evaluation from external parties into account as we review these mid-to-long-term initiatives and targets.
+We will take evaluation from external parties into account as we review these mid- to long-term initiatives and targets.

-Step 1 Awareness of Social Issues (Fiscal 2021)
+Step 1 Awareness of Social Issues (FY2021)

 - 1 Guidelines concerning social responsibility issued by the International Organization for Standardization (ISO)